U.S. Senator Barack OBAMA

 Words were sounds thousands of years before they were written down.
 Human language is speechWriting is a feeble attempt to represent speech visually.
 So, do not get "hung up" on spelling, particularly on the spelling of names.

 Most of our ancestors were illiterate subsistence farmers.
 Their names may never have been written down in their lives, except possibly in the church register when they were christened and later married — and on a stone in the churchyard when they died.
-In our society, with general literacy and vast, cradle-to-the-grave record keeping, it can be very difficult to imagine what it's like to live in a society where few could read and few records were kept.
+In our society, with general literacy and vast, cradle-to-grave record keeping, it can be difficult to imagine what it was like to live in a society where few could read and few records were kept.

 To an illiterate person, their name has no spelling, only a sound.
 When they said their name to a county clerk or census taker, how it got written down depended entirely on the knowledge and diligence of someone who may have been barely literate themselves.
 And if the clerk was English and the subject German (or some other non-English nationality), the name often got slaughtered.

 These arbitrary spellings — which prevailed until literacy became widespread — are primarily what we would call "phonetic" misspellings.
-Clarck for Clark, Canady for Kennedy, Garrod for Garrett, Robards for Roberts, Witmer for Whitmore, Thaxton for Thackstone, and so on.
+Clarck for Clark, Canady for Kennedy, Garrod for Garrett, Robards for Roberts, Witmer for Whitmore, Thaxton for Thackstone, Dixon for Dickson, and so on.
 The greatest misspellings were of non-English names.
-Many of these names were converted by English-speaking clerks to equivalent, or at least similar-sounding, English names: Braün became Brown; Müller became Miller; Ihle became Ely.
-In the case of given names, English spellings were substituted for German ones: Sanna and Susanna became Susannah, Catharina became Catharine or Catherine or Katherine or Kathryn, Maria became Mary, Andreas became Andrew, etc. Other names simply acquired an Anglicized spelling: Dreischmeyer became Dreshmire, Dannemann became Denman, Schantzenbach became Johnsonbaugh, Schaeffer became Shafer, and so on.
+Many of these names were converted by English-speaking clerks to equivalent, or at least similar-sounding, English names: Braün became Brown; Müller became Miller; Ihle became Ely; Kopf became Cupp.
+In the case of given names, English spellings were substituted for foreign ones: Sanna and Susanna became Susannah; Catharina became Catharine or Catherine or Katherine or Kathryn; Maria and Marie became Mary; Andreas became Andrew; Wilhelm became William; etc. Other names simply acquired an Anglicized spelling: Dreischmeyer became Dreshmire; Dannemann became Denman; Schantzenbach became Johnsonbaugh; Kettenring became Cotton; Schaeffer became Shaffer, Shafer, and Shaver; Abendschon became Obenchain, Ovenshine, and Ovenshire; and so on.

 With experience, you will learn to not attach so much importance to spelling and to "roll with it" when you find a novel spelling because the important thing is to recognize the name regardless of how it is spelled — and to always try at least the common variations when searching via computer.